Rachel Razunguzwa

 Russell Ponting

+Specialising in fashion marketing and branding, Russell has spent more than 20 years in the fashion industry, using his skills as a designer and educator to empower individuals and organisations to achieve results.
 Along the way, he has worked with companies such as Globe International and Pacific Brands, managing marketing for an array of youth fashion brands including Stussy, Superdry, Mossimo and Mooks.
-Russell is passionate about fashion brand development and strategically aligning product and brand to meet consumer needs.
+Russell is passionate about fashion brand development and strategically aligning product and brand to meet consumer need.
 He is keenly interested in the impact that technology and questions of ethical production and sustainable practice will have for emerging fashion designers as they enter and transform the industry.

 More